 These two types of high-quality optics each have their own advantages and disadvantages when used for bird watching.
 We’ve evaluated the pros and cons of each option so you can make the best decision for your needs.

 If you are still wondering whether to use a spotting scope instead of binoculars, there is no clear winner because which type of optics to choose really depends on the kind of birding you prefer.
+We also look at how effective it is to use telephoto lenses for bird watching.

 If you’re a very keen birdwatcher, the choice between binoculars and spotting scopes may not apply.
 You might decide to benefit from having both binoculars and a spotting scope – the first, to scan the landscape and spot your target and the second to then hone in on it!